SenseLogic/PENDOWN/README.md

 ## Rationale

-While the HTML tags are fine to define the structure and semantics of a documents, their verbosity can sometimes become a terrible annoyance, especially when we want to write the actual text content of a page in a distraction-free manner.
+While the HTML tags are fine to define the structure and semantics of a documents, their verbosity can quickly become a terrible annoyance, especially when writing the actual text content of a page.

-The classical solution for that problem is generally to use a HTML preprocessor which provides us with a more concise syntax.
+The classical solution for this problem is generally to use a HTML preprocessor to be able to use a more concise syntax.

-On one hand, we have redactional preprocessors like Markdown or Creole, which allow us to write a webpage content in plain text, without requiring any prior HTML knowledge at all.
+On one hand, there are redactional preprocessors like Markdown or Creole, which allow to write a webpage content in plain text, without requiring any prior HTML knowledge at all.

 That's nice, but unfortunately the text presentation can't be freely changed on a case by case basis, unless we resign ourselves to use standard HTML tags where we want to diverge from the predefined CSS stylesheet.

-On the other hand, we have templating preprocessors like Jade or Slim, which have absolutely no limitations at all, as they are actually true and complete alternatives to HTML, but with a much lighter syntax using the tag indentation to automatically close the blocks for us.
+On the other hand, there are templating preprocessors like Jade or Slim, which have absolutely no limitations at all, as they are actually complete alternatives to HTML.

-They are very useful if we want to build HTML pages for a dynamic website, but not really convenient if all we want is to write their textual content.
+They very useful to build HTML pages for a dynamic website, but not really convenient to just write textual content.

-After having used both kinds of tools, I've finally come to realize that what I really needed was a redactional preprocessor, like
-Markdown, but which integrates the style customization as a core feature.
+In this case, an ideal solution would be a redactional preprocessor which, unlike Mardown, directly integrates the style customization as a core feature.

-After having searched in vain for such a simple but flexible tool, I've eventually decided to implement it myself, and that's how Pendown was born.
+Pendown is such a tool, which was designed exclusively for that use case.

 ## Syntax

-Although Pendown is indeed partially similar to Markdown, most of its tags have actually evolved to become quite different, as they were chosen according to several different goals :
+Pendown tags, which differ significantly from Markdown and Creole, were actually chosen according to achieve the following goals :

-*   Provide short-tags for redactional tags, but also for the main presentational properties (like colors, font sizes, etc);
+*   Provide short-tags for redactional tags and for presentational properties;
-*   Allow to directly apply any CSS property or HTML attribute to its markup without requiring HTML tags;
+*   Allow the use of any CSS property or HTML attribute;
 *   Minimize the conflicts with most texts and C-like code;
 *   Be available and efficient both on web servers and browsers;
 *   Provide both manual and automatic syntax highlighting.